 Directions:

 Preheat the oven to 350 degrees F. Line an 8×8 inch pan with parchment paper and spray with coconut oil.
-In a bowl, mix the melted butter and brown sugar until well combined.
-Add the egg and vanilla, and stir to combine.
-Next, stir in the flour and salt and stir until just combined.
+Mix the melted butter and brown sugar in a bowl until well combined.
+Add the egg and vanilla and stir to combine.
+Next, stir in the flour and salt until combined.
 Don’t over-mix.
 Fold in the chocolate chips and cherries.
-Pour the batter into the pan and bake for 25-30 minutes or until the edges begin to pull away from the sides and the center is set.
+Pour the batter into the pan and bake for 25-30 minutes or until the edges pull away from the sides and the center is set.
 Allow the bars to cool in the pan for at least 1 hour before slicing and serving.

 Creamy Vegetable Soup